 Drug Charges – What defenses do I have?

 Drug crimes are prosecuted vigorously in the Commonwealth of Virginia.
 Understanding your rights, how the case will be prosecuted and the defenses available to defend yourself is critical.
-Consultation with an attorney at Leary Law will help you understand what will happen in court, what options you have to handle your case and what defenses are available to you.
+Consultation with a Fairfax Drug Defense Attorney at Leary Law will help you understand what will happen in court, what options you have to handle your case and what defenses are available to you.

 What are my constitutional rights?